Origin of avian flight: Arboreal model

-This model was originally proposed in 1880 by Othniel C. Marsh.
-The theory states Archaeopteryx was a reptilian bird that soared from tree to tree.
+The arboreal model was originally proposed in 1880 by Othniel C. Marsh.
+It states that Archaeopteryx was a reptilian bird that soared from tree to tree.
 After the leap, Archaeopteryx would then use its wings as a balancing mechanism.
 According to this model, Archaeopteryx developed a gliding method to conserve energy.
 Even though an arboreal Archaeopteryx exerts energy climbing the tree, it is able to achieve higher velocities and cover greater distances during the gliding phase, which conserves more energy in the long run than a cursorial bipedal runner.
 Conserving energy during the gliding phase makes this a more energy-efficient model.
 Therefore, the benefits gained by gliding outweigh the energy used in climbing the tree.
 A modern behavior model to compare against would be that of the flying squirrel.
 In addition to energy conservation, arboreality is generally associated positively with survival, at least in mammals.

 The evolutionary path between arboreality and flight has been proposed through a number of hypotheses.
 Dudley and Yanoviak proposed that animals that live in trees generally end up high enough that a fall, purposeful or otherwise, would generate enough speed for aerodynamic forces to have an effect on the body.
 Many animals, even those which do not fly, demonstrate the ability to right themselves and face the ground ventrally, then exhibiting behaviors that act against aerodynamic forces to slow their rate of descent in a process known as parachuting.
 Arboreal animals that were forced by predators or simply fell from trees that exhibited these kinds of behaviors would have been in a better position to eventually evolve capabilities that were more akin to flight as we know them today.